 Having given countless patients back their lives, many of Dr. Sugarbaker’s former mesothelioma patients are today known as survivors.
 Some of them work within the medical community to raise awareness about the importance of aggressive, multimodal therapies like those provided by Dr. Sugarbaker and his team at Baylor Lung Institute.

-Our thoughts are with Dr. David Sugarbaker’s family at this heartbreaking time, including his brother, Dr. Paul Sugarbaker, who is a top peritoneal mesothelioma surgeon at Washington DC Cancer Institute at Washington Hospital Centre.
+Our thoughts are with Dr. David Sugarbaker’s family at this heartbreaking time, including his brother, Dr. Paul Sugarbaker.
 Dr. David Sugarbaker dedicated his life to helping patients cope with such a devastating illness, and many will mourn his unexpected death.